 Principle 7 Implementing good practices in transparency, reporting, and audit to deliver effective accountability Supporting principle 7.1 Implementing good practice in transparency Requirement of the Council's Code 7.1.1 Writing and communicating reports to the public and other stakeholders in a transparent manner which facilitates accountability and accessibility.
-Score out of 10: 6 Evidence of compliance and links The Council's reports have a strong focus on decision-making and the information required to make those decisions.
-The committee report template and guidance includes standard sections that provides the necessary information for elected members to take decisions with clear explanation of key considerations.
-Access to reports is good with a robust focus on ensuring private reports are kept to a minimum and thus most decision making is done in public.
+Score out of 10: 7 Evidence of compliance and links The Council's reports have a strong focus on decision-making and the information required to make those decisions.
+The committee report template and gas that provides the necessary information for elected members to take decisions with clear explanation of key considerations.
+Access to reports is good with reports are kept to a minimum and thus most decision making is done in public.
 The Council's procedural standing orders ensure compliance with requirements outlined in the Local Government (Access to Information Act) 1985.
 Council minutes are concise and provide all necessary information as required by the Local Government (Scotland) Act 1973.
 Training on the Access to Information Act is provided for key officers and elected members as part of the Governance Framework Training Session.
 All Council and Committee reports and decisions are recorded and are available on the CEC website (from May 2003).
 Webcasting of Council and major committee meetings - webcasts available for 5 years online and then by request via the Council archive.
-New report templates and guidance are routinely introduced, the latest of which was in November 2018.
-This stresses the importance of using plain English and includes standard sections including an executive summary.
+New report templates and guidance are routinely introduced, the latest of which was in May 2023.
+This stresses the importance of using plain English a including an executive summary.
 The Modern.Gov committee management system was implemented in late 2019.
-This updated the online committee paper archive system allowing for better search facilities and provided functionality which allows for the secure electronic transmission of private committee reports and information.
-A bespoke committee paper app has been made available to elected members and members of the public which allows for secure access, archiving and personal annotation of committee reports.
-Supporting principle Requirement of the Council's Code 7.2 Implementing good practices in reporting 7.2.1 Elected member and senior management owned annual reporting on performance, best value and resource stewardship.
-Score out of 10: 7
+This updated the online committee paper archive system allowing for provided functionality which allows for the secure electronic transmission of private committee reports and information.
+A bespoke committee paper a elected members and members of the public which allows for secure access, archiving and personal annotation of committee reports.
+All internal audit reports with open management actions are now published on the Council's website r better search facilities and Rationale for score Assessment of the above evidence.
+A suite of templates were developed so that they are more modern and meet our house writing style.
+Officers are required guidelines so that the content is more easily read, accessible, and looks consistent with other reports. ired to complete reports using the Supporting principle 7.2 Implementing good practices in reporting Requirement of the Council's Code 7.2.1 Elected member and senior management owned annual reporting on performance, best value and resource stewardship.
+Score out of 10: 8